 The aircraft was used quite effectively in the ground attack role in North Africa.
 This was not lost on Russian observers, who persuaded their government to obtain more than 4,000 P-39s under the Lend-Lease program.
 The Russians used the P-39 as a very effective low- and medium-altitude fighter in The Great Patriotic War.

-The Museum's P-39 was recovered from the jungle on the island of New Guinea by David Tallichet's team in the 1970's and donated to the Planes of Fame.
+The Museum's P-39 "Small Fry/Little Sir Echo" was recovered from Tadji Airfield in New Guinea by David Tallichet's team in the 1974 and donated to the Planes of Fame.